6 Tips For Raising A Child With ADHD

 - Are flashcards on a cell phone/tablet more effective than hard copy?

 Again, you really want to invest time and energy into your child and in creating awareness.

-When someone is going through change, their often comes a phase of exhaustion and frustration due to the change.
+When someone is going through change, there often comes a phase of exhaustion and frustration due to the change.
 Provide your child with self-care in the manner of rewards.
 Activities such as playing video games, Netflix, or socializing with friends are great ways for your child to “reset” and “recharge their batteries”.

-With self-care it is important to create commitment and time management.
+With self-care, it is important to create commitment and time management.
 Provide your child with their activity under a specific time frame otherwise like many of us, they will take advantage of it.

 Be patient and willing to invest time and energy into your child.